-If you have served your country, or are a current active-duty member of the U.S. armed forces, talk to us about earning an Indiana University or Purdue University degree.
+If you have served your country—or if you are a current active-duty member of the U.S. armed forces—talk to us about earning an Indiana University or Purdue University degree.
 Our welcoming Columbus campus is a short drive south of Indianapolis near Camp Atterbury.

 With online, hybrid, off-site, evening, and day classes offered year-round, earning a degree at IUPUC is flexible and convenient.
 In addition, you’ll enjoy small class sizes and one-on-one attention from faculty and staff who care about helping you succeed.

 Many veterans, current members of the military, and spouses and children of disabled or deceased veterans may qualify for federal educational benefits from the Department of Veteran Affairs (VA).
 Take advantage of the Post 9/11 GI Bill and other VA educational benefits to which you are entitled!

 Review our list of degree programs and determine if one of them is a good fit for your educational needs and career goals.
 Then contact our Office of Admissions and schedule an appointment with one of our counselors.

 - Review our “Getting Started” guide to educational benefits for veterans.

 - Download the free GI Bill® Benefits at “Benefits for Veterans” booklet containing information on state and federal programs.
 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).

 - Determine if you qualify for VA educational benefits through the Post 9/11 GI Bill.